 DO NOT BEND OR FOLD the fingerprint cards when mailing them to us as they will be rejected and you will be required to be fingerprinted again.
 Be sure all personal information is completed on the cards.
 The instructions for completing the fingerprint cards can be found here.

-c.
+b.
 A copy of the diploma from the genetic counseling or medical genetics program.

-d.
+c.
 A copy of your ABGC Certificate or ABMG Certificate.

-e.
+d.
 A recent 2"x3" unmounted photo of yourself.

-f.
+e.
 License verifications.
 You must direct the licensing board of each state/province where you have ever applied for any type of genetic counseling or medical license (regardless of whether the license was granted or not granted, is active or inactive, temporary or permanent, restricted or unrestricted) to provide the North Dakota Board of Medicine with verification of your license status.